 Support is also provided through our third sector/voluntary sector partners and other agencies, to enhance people's ability to access training and employment opportunities and so reduce their reliance on welfare benefits through increasing their financial resilience.

-Our partnership actions help to mitigate the effect on people's lives and their wellbeing, including mental wellbeing and protects the Council's rental income stream through more sustainable tenancies.
+Our partnership actions help to mitigate the effect of losing their home on people's lives and their wellbeing, including mental wellbeing and protects the Council's rental income stream through more sustainable tenancies.